• Home

 It may seem normal to Japanese people, but it confuses foreigners?!

-In Part 2, we learned about the N4 level of Japanese required for foreign workers and what easy Japanese is.
+In Part 2, we learned what the Japanese "N4" level is required for foreign workers and what a Plain Japanese is.

 First, we practiced translating the information into Japanese that would be easy to understand.